tlevine/www.thomaslevine.com/content/!/cv/index.md

 * I was on the development team at [ScraperWiki](https://scraperwiki.com), where I helped design and build data processing systems and infrastructures.
     I also taught courses on the cleaning and analysis of data.
 (2012)
-* I used collected data about the locations of finance institutions in South Africa (primarily) to assist the
+* I collected data about the locations of finance institutions in South Africa (primarily) to assist the
     [Microfinance Information Exchange](http://mixmarket.org) with
     [mapping the financial sector](http://www.themix.org/publications/mix-microfinance-world/2012/05/mapping-financial-sector-south-africa).